-- The number of design wave cycles has been increased - The scope of calculations can be increased with respect to structures to be assessed - The ship response and loads will be derived from hydrodynamics calculations - The wave scatter diagram will be derived from analysis of trading routes, or specified equal probability all headings for specified sea areas e.g. per IACS Recommendation 34.
+- The scope of calculations can be increased with respect to structures to be assessed - The ship responses and wave loads will be derived from hydrodynamics calculations - The wave conditions encountered by the ship will be derived from analysis of trading routes, ship's speed and heading using global wave scatter diagrams, or specified equal probability all headings for specified sea areas e.g. per IACS Recommendation 34. - The number of design stress cycles will be determined based on the wave conditions encountered by the ship. - The total fatigue damage will be calculated as the sum of short term fatigue damages sustained in each encountered wave condition.